About

 Agriculture Development

-The main objective of the Kendra is to impart the latest technical knowledge to the farmers through work experience, employing the principles of “Teaching by Doing” and “Learning by Doing”.
+The main objective of the Kendra is to impart the latest technical knowledge to the farming community through the principles of “Teaching by Doing” and “Learning by Doing”.

 MANDATE OF KRISHI VIGYAN KENDRA:

-• Technology assessment, refinement and demonstration of technology/products through the following activities of KVK.
+• Technology assessment, refinement, and demonstration of technology/products through KVK activities.

 • On-farm testing to identify the location specificity of agricultural technologies under various farming systems.

-• Frontline demonstrations to establish its production potentials on the farmers’ fields.
+• Frontline demonstrations to establish production potential on farmers’ fields.

-• Training of farmers to update their knowledge and skills in modern agricultural technologies, and training of extension personnel to orient them in the frontier areas of technology development.
+• Training for farmers to update their knowledge and skills in modern agricultural practices, and training for extension personnel on advanced technologies.

-• The seeds and planting materials produced by the KVKs will also be made available to the farmers.
+• Supplying quality seeds and planting materials produced by the KVK to farmers.

 A. ON FARM TESTING (OFT)